SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 // empty JSON `{}` is required
 ```

-We refer to the above format as a "settlement party" in documentation below.
+We refer to the above format as a "settlement party" in the documentation below.

 ##### Input file format